rtuszik/KoalaKeys/README.md

 ## Usage

 1. Create YAML files for your cheatsheets in the `cheatsheets` directory.
-For detailed instructions on how to format your YAML files, please refer to the [YAML Cheatsheet Specification Guide](yaml_cheatsheet_spec.md).
+For detailed instructions on how to format YAML files, please refer to the [YAML Cheatsheet Specification Guide](yaml_cheatsheet_specification.md).

 2. Generate cheatsheets: